Ilfracombe: Geography

 Ilfracombe overlies slates formed from sedimentary rock that underwent geological stress (creating faults and folds), towards the end of the Carboniferous Period, around 300 million years ago.
 These are known as the Ilfracombe slates.
 Ilfracombe lies within the North Devon Areas of Outstanding Natural Beauty which is renowned for its dramatic coastal cliffs and landscape.
 Hillsborough, lying close to the town centre is a local nature reserve, and around the town are many other havens for wildlife, notable including the Cairn.
 The coast itself is part of the North Devon Voluntary Marine Conservation area because of its diverse and rare species.

-Demography

-During the boom times of tourism in the 1950s, there was not a large enough local workforce to serve the needs of the tourism industry during the summer months.
-Many local businesses advertised in Northern cities such Manchester and Liverpool to alleviate this problem.
-This 'inward migration' caused social problems and friction between these people and those with a long history of residence.
-At its peak over 10,000 holidaymakers used the railway each Saturday during peak season, and passenger ferries brought still more.
-When the tourism market faltered with the arrival of cheap foreign package holidays in the 1960s, and the closure of the railway, unemployment levels rose.
-In 2001, Ilfracombe Central Ward was designated the most deprived super output area in Devon.